scipopt/MatlabSCIPInterface/README.md

 replace the Lapack/Blas implementation used by IPOPT by this MKL.
 If IPOPT uses a 32 Bit version, this causes a crash.

-There does not seem to exist a nice solution, but the following two might work for you:
+There does not seem to exist a nice and easy solution, but the following two might work for you:

 - You can tell the system to use the Lapack versions that were used by IPOPT with